khannasarthak/khannasarthak.github.io/_posts/2017-07-08-Coding-Challenge-Week-Two.md

 ---
 ### **Day 9** [07/09]

 Took a break from the normal competitve coding.
-Instead made a python script / Mini project to download bing's image of the day and set it as my ubuntu wallpaper.
+Instead **made a python script / Mini project to download bing's image of the day and set it as my ubuntu wallpaper**.
 View the code repository [here.](https://github.com/khannasarthak/daily-wallpaper-ubuntu16.04)

 Learnt a lot of new things reagrding making os calls fro python, json fetching and handling path/ creating directories.